firesim/firesim/docs/Advanced-Usage/Debugging-in-Software/RTL-Simulation.rst

 present, and vary from target to target.
-Under the ``FAMETop`` module instance you will find the original top-level module (``FireSimPDES_``, in this case), however it has now been host-decoupled using the default LI-BDN FAME tranformation and is referred to as the `hub model`.
+Under the ``FAMETop`` module instance you will find the original top-level module (``FireSimPDES_``, in this case), however it has now been host-decoupled using the default LI-BDN FAME transformation and is referred to as the `hub model`.
 It will have ready-valid I/O interfaces for all of the channels bound to it, and internally containing additional channel enqueue and clock firing logic to control the advance of simulated time.
 Additionally, modules for bridges and optimized models will no longer be found contained in this submodule hierarchy.
-Instead, I/O for those extraced modules will now be as channel interfaces.
+Instead, I/O for those extracted modules will now be as channel interfaces.

 Clock Edges and Event Timing